 While winter may not be prime lemonade stand season, you can still honor and empower our country's injured veterans just like Jayden did.

-Now in its seventh year, Giving Tuesday is an international initiative that encourages people to support the work of nonprofit organizations on the first Tuesday after Thanksgiving.
+Giving Tuesday is an international initiative that encourages people to support the work of nonprofit organizations on the first Tuesday after Thanksgiving.

 Your support for WWP is critical to providing life-changing programs and services to warriors and their families.
-They never pay a penny for any WWP program or service because they paid their dues on the battlefield.
+They never pay a penny for any WWP Veteran program or service because they paid their dues on the battlefield.

 "Our mission to honor and empower wounded veterans and their families is made possible through the support of those who share that passion," said WWP Chief Development Officer Gary Corless.
 "We're committed to helping injured veterans begin their next mission.
 When they're ready, we stand ready to serve."